savannahjune/gather/README.md

 There is a main promise chain that forms the backbone of main.js.
 This main chain ensures that no function begins before the previous function has returned a usable value (object, array, string, integer, etc.).
 It also creates a nice outline of the entire file.
 <pre><code>$(document).ready(function () {

-    /** this function provides google
-    autocomplete of addresses */

     $(".typeahead").typeahead({
         minLength: 2,
         highlight: true,